-Parents may fear a number of things if they tell their children (and sometimes others) about their child’s disability.
-For example, they may fear that their child will not understand, that their child may lose some of his/her options in life, that their child will become angry or depressed because they have a disability, that the child (or others) will use the disability as an excuse for why they can not do something, or even that the child will think of themselves (or others will think of the child) as a complete failure with no hope for a positive future.
-These problems may or may not happen, but can be dealt with if needed.Most of these problems and others may also surface whether or not the child and others are told of the diagnosis.
-Shouldn’t all involved, the child included, have important information about autism since the diagnosis will affect various aspects of the child’s life?
+You may fear a number of things if you tell your child (and others) about the diagnosis.
+You may fear that your child will not understand, that your child may lose some of his/her options in life, that your child will become angry or depressed because they have a disability, that your child (or others) will use the disability as an excuse for why they cannot do something, or even that your child will think of themselves (or others will think of your child) as a complete failure with no hope for a positive future.
+These issues and others may or may not surface whether or not the child and others are told of the diagnosis.
+All issues can be addressed, if needed.
+Shouldn’t all involved, including your child, have important information since the diagnosis will affect various aspects of his or her life?

-Your child may know that s/he is different, but like all children at certain developmental stages they come to the wrong conclusion about their perceived differences.
+Your child may know that s/he is different, but like all children at certain developmental stages, they may come to the wrong conclusion about their perceived differences.
 They may even wonder if they have a terminal illness and are going to die.
 They see doctors and therapists and go for treatments, but are not told why.
 Even the child or adult who does not ask and/or verbally express concern about being different may still be thinking those thoughts.
-Even children with autism spectrum disorders, like all children, can sense the frustration and confusion of others and make wrong assumptions about the cause of the turmoil around them.
+Even children with autism spectrum disorders, like all children, may sense the frustration and confusion of others and make wrong assumptions about the cause of the turmoil around them.

 When to Tell?

 Some children do not get a diagnosis until they are in their teens or older.
-Frequently those who are diagnosed later have had some bad experiences that can influence the decision of when to share information with them about their diagnosis.
-They may not beemotionally ready to cope with the new information because of the toll the bad experiences have taken on their self-esteem and confidence.They may be very sensitive to any information that suggests that they are different.
-Thus they are not ready for any diagnostic information.
-On the other hand, an older child may already know about a previous diagnosis such as Attention Deficit Disorder, Conduct Disorder, and/or an emotional disorder of some kind.
-Because of this history with another label or diagnosis, it may be an appropriate time to share the diagnosis and some concrete information about the disability.
+Frequently, those who are diagnosed later have had some bad experiences that can influence the decision of when to share information with them about their diagnosis.
+They may be very sensitive to any information that suggests they are different.
+On the other hand, an older child may already know about a previous diagnosis such as Attention Deficit Disorder, Conduct Disorder, and/or a mental health disorder of some kind.
+Because of this history with another label or diagnosis, it may be an appropriate time to share the diagnosis and some concrete information about ASD.

 What/How to Tell?

+Staying positive when talking about ASD is very important.
 Autism spectrum disorders are complex.
 Everyone with a diagnosis is unique.
-It is important that the process of explaining an autism spectrum diagnosis to a child is individualized and meaningful to them.A child should not be given too much information.
-It can be hard to decide what and how much information to begin with.
+It is important that the process of explaining an autism spectrum diagnosis to a child is individualized and meaningful to them.
+As you begin, it can be hard to decide what and how much information to share.
 If the child has asked questions, it will give you a place to start.
 Make sure that you understand what they are asking.
-Recall that it is easy to misinterpret the meaning of their words.

-Remember your child’s ability to process information and try to decide on what and how to tell.
-For those children who have a keen interest in their diagnosis and those whose reading ability is good, there are currently a few books written by children with an autism spectrum diagnosis that may be of interest to them (Hall, 2001; Jackson, 2003).
+Consider your child’s ability to process information and try to decide what and how to tell.
+For those children who have a keen interest in their diagnosis and those whose reading ability is good, there are currently a few books written by children with an autism spectrum diagnosis that may be of interest (Hall, 2001; Jackson, 2003; Krauss, 2010).

 Most children may need minimal information to start.
 More information can be added over time.
-Be as positive as possible.
+Again, be as positive as possible.
 Your positive attitude and the manner in which you convey the information is important.
 To make what you discuss with your child meaningful, you can begin by talking about any questions that s/he has asked.
 You may want to write down key points and tell him or her that others with this diagnosis/disability also have some of the same questions and experiences.
 Then you could ask if they would like to find more information by reading books, watching videos, and/or by talking with other people.
-If asking your child if they want information is likely to get a “no” response you may choose to not ask, but tell them that you will be looking for information and would like to share it with them.
+If asking your child if they want information is likely to get a “no” response, you may choose to not ask.
+However, tell them that you will be looking for information and would like to share it with them.
 Let them know they can ask any question they want at any time they want.

-Frequently when individuals with an autism spectrum diagnosis have an opportunity to meet others with a diagnosis, they find it is an eye opening and very rewarding experience.
+Frequently, when individuals with an autism spectrum diagnosis have an opportunity to meet others with ASD, they find it is an eye opening and rewarding experience.
 Individuals with an autism spectrum diagnosis can sometimes better understand themselves and the world by interacting with others who have an autism spectrum diagnosis.
 Interacting with others on the autism spectrum can help individuals realize there are other people that experience the world the way they do, and that they are not the only one.

-Currently, there are a few workbooks that provide a structured guide for the process of telling a child with an autism spectrum diagnosis about their disability (Gray, 1996; Faherty, 2000; Vermeulen, 2000).
+Workbooks that provide a structured guide for the process of telling a child with ASD about their diagnosis (Faherty, 2014; Vermeulen, 2012) are readily available.
 The workbook format is designed to provide activities that help organize information about an autism spectrum diagnosis as well as making the information more child specific and concrete.
-The different lessons suggest how the information is shared with the child.
-The worksheets can be completed together by the child and a trusted adult.
-In many cases they can also be modified for the different ages and functioning levels of the child who would be using the materials.
+The different lessons suggest how the information is shared with your child.
+The child and a trusted adult working together can complete the worksheets.
+In many cases, worksheets can also be modified for different ages and functioning levels of the child who would be using the materials.